All articles

 AP Seminar and AP Research are highly demanding courses that can lead to higher thinking, writing, and research skills.
 This experience better prepares you for college coursework, and it is also appealing to college admissions representatives.

-However, before diving in, it is important to understand the level of work and commitment that is expected.
+However, before diving in, it is important to understand the expected level of work and commitment.
 You can talk with your counselor to learn more.

 Make smarter college application decisions with Appily